rticommunity/rticonnextdds-examples/examples/builtin_qos_profiles/c/README.md

 use the `-replace` option.** Assuming you want to generate an example for *i86Win32VS2010* run:
 ```
-rtiddsgen -language C++03 -example i86Win32VS2010 profiles.idl
+rtiddsgen -language C -example i86Win32VS2010 profiles.idl
 ```

 You will see messages that look like this:
 ```
-File C:\local\builtin_qos_profiles\c++03\profiles_subscriber.cxx already exists
+File C:\local\builtin_qos_profiles\c\profiles_subscriber.c already exists and
-and will not be replaced with updated content.
-If you would like to get a new
+will not be replaced with updated content.
+If you would like to get a new file
-file with the new content, either remove this file or supply -replace option.
+with the new content, either remove this file or supply -replace option.
-File C:\local\ builtin_qos_profiles\c++03\profiles_publisher.cxx already exists
+File C:\local\ builtin_qos_profiles\c\profiles_publisher.c already exists and
-and will not be replaced with updated content.
-If you would like to get a new
+will not be replaced with updated content.
+If you would like to get a new file
-file with the new content, either remove this file or supply -replace option.
+with the new content, either remove this file or supply -replace option.
 ```

 This is normal and is only informing you that the subscriber/publisher code has